siddharth201/MyNotes/SystemDesign/BehaviouralPatterns/StrategyPattern.md

 ---

 ## The Core Components
 The Strategy pattern relies on three main elements:

+Strategy (Interface/Protocol): This is common to all supported algorithms.
+It declares a method that the context uses to execute a strategy.
+Concrete Strategies: These are the actual classes that implement the different variations of the algorithm.
+Context: This is the class that maintains a reference to one of the strategy objects.
+It doesn't know how the strategy is implemented; it just calls the method exposed by the strategy interface.

 ## 🗺️ EXAMPLE 1: GOOGLE MAPS NAVIGATION (RUNNABLE)